milebdo/Lightweight-Blockchain/README.md

 `./golang-blockchain` written purely in Golang with BoltDB

-`./python-blockchain` written purely in Python 3.6
+`./python-blockchain` written purely in Python 3.6 with Flask for Web server

 ## Python Version Environment and HTTP API